-NOTE 13 - MEDICARE AND MEDI-CAL PROGRAMS
+NOTE 12 - MEDICARE AND MEDI-CAL PROGRAMS

 The Medical Center provides services to eligible patients under Medi-Cal and Medicare programs.
-For the fiscal year ended June 30, 2015, the Medi-Cal and Medicare programs represented approximately 72 percent of the Medical Center's net revenue.
+For the fiscal year ended June 30, 2016, the Medi-Cal and Medicare programs represented approximately 72 percent of the Medical Center's net revenue.

-Medi-Cal inpatient services are reimbursed through the guidelines and methodology covered under California's Section 1115 Medi-Cal Hospital/Uninsured Care Demonstration (SB1100).
+Medi-Cal inpatient services are reimbursed through the guidelines and methodology covered under California's Medi-Cal 2020 Waiver.
 The interim hospital per diem rates were computed based on the hospital's cost report data, supplemental worksheets, and supporting documentation that were designed by the Department of Health Care Services and are subject to reconciliation based on the filed and reconciled Medi-Cal 2552-96 cost report.
 Medi-Cal outpatient services are reimbursed under a schedule of maximum allowances and additional supplemental funding through AB915 for uncompensated costs.
+Outpatient services at the Federally Qualified Health Centers clinics are reimbursed based on a Medi-Cal Prospective Payment System (PPS) rate.
+Medical Managed Care (Gold Coast Health Plan) inpatient services are reimbursed at per diem rates, outpatient primary care services are reimbursed on a capitated basis, and outpatient specialty services are reimbursed based on the Medi-Cal fee schedule.

 Medicare inpatient services are reimbursed based upon pre-established rates for diagnostic-related groups.
 Medicare outpatient services and certain defined capital and medical education costs related to Medicare beneficiaries are paid based on a cost-reimbursement methodology.
 Final reimbursement is determined as a result of audits by the intermediary of annual cost reports submitted by the Medical Center.
-Reports on the results of such audits have been received through June 30, 2013, for Medicare and June 30, 2012, for Medi-Cal.
+Reports on the results of such audits have been received through June 30, 2013 for Medicare and June 30, 2014 for Medi-Cal.
 Adjustments as a result of such audits are recorded in the year the amounts can be determined.

-In addition, for the Medicare and Medi-Cal programs, the Medical Center has established liability reserves in the aggregate amount of \$15,261,000, for settlement included in the line item "Accrued Liabilities" for cost report settlement reserves covering the period from fiscal year 2005-06 through fiscal year 2014-15.
-In accordance with SB1100, the Medical Center receives an interim per diem payment in Medi-Cal revenue under Fee-for-Service program (FFS), Disproportionate Share Hospital program (DSH), and Safety Net Care Pool program (SNCP).
-The amount received/allocated to the Medical Center is based on the state budget and the financial performance of the designated public hospitals statewide.
-Accordingly, the amounts allocated to the Medical Center for any of the specific programs are subject to revision and reconciliation by the State.
-For the fiscal year ended June 30, 2015, the Medical Center has recorded \$84,508,000 of DSH, Delivery System Reform Incentive Pool, SNCP and supplemental revenues.
-The SB 1100 also covers an annual competitive grant for a pilot program to participate in a demonstation project for healthcare coverage for qualified uninsured, or the Health Care Coverage Initiative Program, which ended in December 2013.
-Under the Federal Affordable Healthcare Act for Medical Expansion, the AB 85 Medi-Cal Expansion Program was established in January 2014 which transitioned eligible uninsured individuals with income up to 138 percent of Federal Poverty Level into Medi-Cal Managed Care, increasing reimbursement to at least the cost of providing the service.
-Medi-Care revenue represented 15 percent and Medi-Cal revenue represented 56 percent of the net revenue.
+In addition, for the Medicare and Medi-Cal programs, the Medical Center has established liability reserves in the aggregate amount of \$16,265,000, for settlement included in the line item "Accrued Liabilities" for cost report settlement reserves covering the period from fiscal year 2005-06 through fiscal year 2015-16.
+In accordance with the California Medi-Cal 2020 Waiver, the Medical Center receives an interim per diem payment in Medi-Cal revenue under Fee-for-Service program (FFS), Public Hospital Redesign and Incentive in Medi-Cal program (PRIME) a Medi-Cal incentive program aimed for improvement activities for specific delivery system for the hospitals, and a Global Payment Program (GPP) to provide support for the delivery of more cost effective and higher value care for indigent, uninsured individuals.
+In addition, it also includes a Whole Person Care Pilot (WPC), a competitive grant awarded to the Medical Center effective 2016 to improve and coordinate care for health, behavioral health, and social services, for the high risk population through more efficient and effective use of resources.
+For the fiscal year ended June 30, 2016, the Medical Center has recorded \$47,170,000 of PRIME revenue, \$30,573,000 of GPP revenue, and \$3,669,000 of WPC revenue.
+Medicare revenue represented 16 percent and Medi-Cal revenue represented 56 percent of the net revenue.

-NOTE 14 - PENSION PLANS
+NOTE 13 - PENSION PLANS

 Ventura County participates in the VCERA and SRP which are subject to GASB Statement No. 68.
-A summary of the pension amounts for the County's plans at June 30, 2015 is as follows (in thousands):
+A summary of the pension amounts for the County's plans at June 30, 2016 is as follows (in thousands):

 VCERA SRP Total

-Deferred outflows related to pensions \$ 167,431 \$ 1,410 \$ 168,841
+Deferred outflows related to pensions \$ 353,301 \$ 1,571 \$ 354,872

-Net pension liability 531,315 5,886 537,201
+Net pension liability 822,802 7,105 829,907

-Deferred inflows related to pensions 328,898 1,206 330,104
+Deferred inflows related to pensions 139,644 292 139,936

-Pension expense 67,138 822 67,960
+Pension expense 86,298 1,707 88,005